Neymar criticises PSG over injury management

-Neymar hit out at Paris Saint-Germain over the management of a rib injury after making his comeback in the Champions League.

-After missing four matches, Neymar returned on Tuesday and scored for PSG, who lost 2-1 at Borussia Dortmund in the opening leg of the last-16 clash.
+After missing four matches, Neymar returned on Wednesday (AEDT) and scored for PSG, who lost 2-1 at Borussia Dortmund in the opening leg of the last-16 clash.

 Neymar hurt his rib against Montpellier on February 1 and the Brazilian star was in doubt for the trip to Dortmund before returning for Thomas Tuchel's side.